Chremastistophilia (Being Robbed)

 Chremastistophilia

 Chremastistophilia (more often spelled chrematistophilia) is a paraphilic interest in being robbed, held up, or coerced for money or sexual services.
-In safe practice it is enacted as consensual fear-play and role-play between trusted partners.
+Where it is acted on at all, it takes the form of consensual, negotiated fear-play between trusted partners.

 - Prevalence